Introduction | Life | Work | Books

 He died, aged 66, at the home of Lord Arundel in Highgate, London on 9 April 1626, leaving substantial debts.
 At his funeral at Saint Michael's Church in St. Albans, over thirty famous thinkers of the day collected together their eulogies of him, suggesting that, among many political enemies, he also had many scholarly and literary friends.

 Since his death, several controversies and conspiracy theories have arisen regarding Bacon, including his possible homosexuality, the possibility that he (and also the Earl of Essex) may have been Queen Elizabeth's illegitimate and unacknowledged son, that he was the real author of many of William Shakespeare's greatest plays, that he was deeply involved with various secret societies such as the Rosicrucians and Freemasons, and that he faked his own death.
-In the 20th Century, some Ascended Master Teachings organizations in the United States went so far as to claim that that Francis Bacon had never died, and had since become an Ascended Master.
+In the 20th Century, some Ascended Master Teachings organizations in the United States went so far as to claim that Francis Bacon had never died, and had since become an Ascended Master.

 For Bacon, the only knowledge of importance to man was empirically rooted in the natural world, and a clear system of scientific inquiry would assure man's mastery over the world.
 He had a great reverence for Aristotle, although he found Aristotelian philosophy barren, disputatious and wrong in its objectives.